Glossary

 Adsorption

-Process of becoming bound to a surface.
+The process of becoming bound to a surface.

 Amyloid protein